-To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key from ignition before leaving operator's seat for any reason.
+To avoid bodily injury or death from unexpected startup of machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.

-Push handle (A) on combine coupler toward feeder house to retract pins (B) at bottom corners of feeder house.
+1. Push handle (A) on combine coupler toward feeder house to retract pins (B) at bottom corners of feeder house.